How to Visit the Mayan Ruins of Kuluba, a Hidden Treasure

 HOW TO GET TO KULUBA

 The Kuluba ruins are located in the municipality of Tizimín, between the city of Tizimín and Colonia Yucatán.
-You must take a detour where you see the sign on the road to Tixcancal.
+You must take a detour at the sign on the road to Tixcancal.
 The closest towns where to sleep are Tizimín and Puerto de El Cuyo.

 STATE MEXICO: Yucatan